mhoban/rainbow_bridge/README.md

 For paired-end sequencing runs, sequence read filenames must be identical apart from the pattern delineating read direction and all read pairs within a sequencing run must use the same read direction pattern (e.g., 'R1', 'R2').
 Thus the following read pairs are supported: `sample1_R1.fastq/sample1_R2.fastq`, `sample1.F.fastq/sample1.R.fastq`, `sample1.1.fastq/sample1.2.fastq`, but the following pairs will fail: `sample1.1.15_R1.fastq/sample1.1.17_R2.fastq`, `sample1.R1.fastq/sample1_R2.fastq`.
 There are no filename restrictions for single-end sequencing runs.

+> [!NOTE]
-**Note: when passing file globs as command-line options, make sure that you enclose them in quotes (e.g., `--reads '/storage/sequences/run1/*{R1,R2}*.fastq.gz'`).
-If you don't, the glob will be expanded by the shell rather than rainbow_bridge and parameter values will be incorrect.**
+> When passing file globs as command-line options, make sure that you enclose them in quotes (e.g., `--reads '/storage/sequences/run1/*{R1,R2}*.fastq.gz'`).
+If you don't, the glob will be expanded by the shell rather than rainbow_bridge and parameter values will be incorrect.

 There are a few ways you can tell rainbow_bridge where your reads are: